joonaspessi/whats-in-image/README.md

 ## Log book

+### 2021-05-11

+Continued with the unit tests and added assertions where dynamodb table is scanned after running the unit test.
+The test will assert that lambda has inserted item to the local dynamodb instance (mocked with moto).

+Decided to start migrating the image*processing_lambda to a step function which will have multiple stages.
+Initial thought is to have a pipeline that is triggered from S3 Create event.
+Then step function will run procedure \_parse event* -> _detect labels_ -> create thumbnail -> create bounding box images -> store to metadata to DynamoDB.
+I was was able to create the first lambda which extracts the bucket name and object key from S3 event which is wrapped inside sqs event.

+Also added Makefile for improved dev experience.
+I think it is good way to document commands that are used during the deployment.
+Currently Makefile contains commands for creation of venv, cleaning the venv, deployment and synth.

 ### 2021-05-10 Continue fixing unit tests

 Today I will continue to setup the mock for Amazon Rekognition.